Friendly Tire Change In Kitchener-Waterloo

-If you live in a country like Canada that has extreme wintry conditions, then changing your tires to match the driving conditions is the safest and smartest choice.
+If you live in a country like Canada that has extreme winter conditions, then changing your tires to match the driving conditions is the safest and smartest choice.
 In fact, in some of our provinces like Quebec and British Columbia, winter tires are mandated by law.
-But whether or not your province legislates that you must use winter tires, the fact is that they definitely give you better traction, braking, and handling in nasty winter weather.
+But whether or not your province legislates their use, the fact is that they definitely give you better traction, braking, and handling in nasty winter weather.
 A study conducted by Edmunds.com found that the stopping distance using winter tires was 30 - 40% better than that of all-season tires.
 This adds up to better collision prevention.

 Tire Changes - What Does The Hansma Service Include?